How To Claim The Research & Development Credit On Your Taxes

 How To Claim The R&D Credit To Offset Alternative Minimum Tax

-- Be a partnership, sole proprietorship, or corporation whose stock isn’t publicly traded
+- Be a partnership, sole proprietorship, or privately held corporation.

-Another thing to note is that taxpayers with a tax liability of more than $25,000 can’t offset more than 75% of their liability using the tax credit.
+Businesses with a tax liability exceeding $25,000 generally can’t use the credit to offset more than 75% of their tax liability.

 How To Apply The R&D Credit Against Payroll Tax

-Certain businesses may be able to apply all or a portion of the R&D tax credit against the employer portion of Social Security taxes.
-Businesses that claim the payroll tax election must be a corporation or partnership that meets these requirements:
+Qualified small businesses may be able to use a portion of their R&D tax credit to offset the employer’s share of Social Security taxes.
+To qualify for the payroll tax election, your business generally must:

-- Gross receipts of less than $5 million for the current tax year
+- Have less than $5 million in gross receipts for the current tax year.

-- No gross receipts for any tax year before the 5-tax-year period ending with the current tax year
+- Have no gross receipts before the five-tax-year period ending with the current tax year.

 How To Claim The R&D Tax Credit For Prior Tax Years

-If you failed the claim the R&D tax credit in previous years, you may still be able to claim these credits.
-You can do this by filing amended tax returns for the years in which you were eligible to receive the credit.
+If you didn’t claim the R&D tax credit in a previous tax year, you may still be able to claim it by filing an amended federal income tax return for an eligible open tax year.

-- All research activities performed for each business component
+- The qualified research activities performed for each business component

-- Total qualified employee wage expenses, supply expenses, and contract research expenses paid or incurred for the claim
+- The qualified employee wage, supply, and contract research expenses included in the claim

 When To Hire A Professional To Claim The R&D Tax Credit

-- You have a particularly complex tax situation
+- Your business has a complex tax situation or multiple qualifying projects.

 The Bottom Line On Claiming The Research & Development Credit On Your Taxes